unicode-org/cldr/docs/ldml/tr35-keyboards.md

     - supported
     - no Unicode properties such as `\p{…}`
     - Warning: Character classes look superficially similar to [`uset`](#element-uset) elements, but they are distinct and referenced with the `$[...usetId]` notation in transforms.
 The `uset` notation cannot be embedded directly in a transform.
+    - See [Normalization and Ranges](#normalization-and-ranges) for more details about the impact of normalization on ranges.

 - **Bounded quantifier**